odddollar/GoBack/README.md

 ## How it works

 The program walks the source directory, gets the modification date of the current file and appends it to the file name in memory.
-It then checks if this file name exists in the destination directory.
-If not then it copies it across with the modification-date-appended filename.
+It then checks if this new file name exists in the destination directory.
+If not then it copies it across with the modification-date-appended file name.

 This means that when a file is modified, GoBack will recognise it as a completely new file when run and copy it across, thus not deleting or overwriting old versions of that file.